-- There is no extra credit available for this course. - No late work will be accepted without an approved excuse.
+- Extra credit is not available for this course. - No late work will be accepted without an approved excuse.
 Medical excuses must be submitted to the instructor in no more than 7 days from the absence.
 Please see the SPC General Catalog under "[Class Attendance](#)"